 For example, if you lost a beloved parent, someone wishes they had a parent to love and “lose” in their lifetime.
 They had no parents.

 But don’t allow depression and grief to ruin your current season.
 Try to focus on the good things.

 The keys to not being depressed this holiday season is shaping your expectations and excepting life as it is.

 What if this year’s Christmas pales in comparison to the former ones?
 It’s okay.

 You can still enjoy this Christmas in some fashion.

 3. Manage your expectations and focus on what is likely to happen.
-I really want your opinion about this.

 For me, I consider past behavior to help shape my expectations.